If you want to find a happy relationship… don’t let this trend kill your relationship! Read on…

 With so much choice, it’s so easy to fall into exploring an “upgrade” — even when your sweetie is total sweetie!

 Schwartz cites a study with shoppers.
 Group #1 was offered free samples of six different jams.
 Group #2 was offered free samples of 24 jams.
 Afterwards, Group #1 was more likely to buy a jam than Group #2.
 This result doesn’t seem logical.
 You’d guess that people would be more likely to find a jam when given a range four times as large.
 But the overabundance of choice seemed to freeze shoppers’ decision-making skills.

 “It’s a satisfaction treadmill,” says Schwartz.
 “The more options we have available, the more we think that another option out there is perfect.”

 Research studies found that people exposed to a few minutes’ worth of advertising, with its endless pics of nubile women and improbably handsome men, were likely to experience far greater discontent with their partner after viewing.

 A perfectly good relationship can be totally destroyed by the blazing promise of better options… that don’t exist in the first place!

 So what’s the cure for this situation – so we stop throwing over perfectly beautiful budding relationships because we believe the grass is greener?

-2. Realize that you luckily have a choice in how you view choice!
+1. Recognize that being a “love maximizer” actually minimizes your chances of finding a healthy, happy relationship.2.
+Realize that you luckily have a choice in how you view choice!
 Next time you’re tempted to two-time, think twice!
 Remind yourself that those many, many people who look so good from faraway look very different when viewed close up — when you can more clearly see their many, many flaws.

 3. Accept that no one person is ever going to have every single thing you need.
 The goal is to find the person who has the most important things you need.
 Make a list of your top 3 dating deal-breakers and your top 3 partner must-have’s.
 If your current special someone passes this 6-pack test, as I call it, you’ve got the basis of a very happy relationship — one not worth messing up with “maximizing” ways.